sstelfox/stelfox.net/content/notes/linux/sshd_gatekeeper.md

   - /notes/gatekeeper-script-for-ssh/
 ---

 The gatekeeper pattern adds a post-authentication challenge to SSH sessions using ForceCommand.
 The concept was inspired by a scene in a movie where a system required answering riddles before granting access.
-While not a substitute for proper multi-factor authentication, it adds a lightweight additional verification step.

-If you have already set up SSH key authentication with a passphrase on your key, you have a decent form of multi-factor authentication already.
-The gatekeeper script layers on one more check by prompting the user with a challenge after they have authenticated.
+> WARNING: This is a not a real security mechanism and shouldn't be treated as such.
+It is purely useful as a gag or potentially as something fun to throw into a CTF.

 First we need to make a script to handle the additional authentication.
 Please note that the following script is just an example.
 Most of the security is in place but you will want to implement your own logic for the questions and answers.
 I highly recommend using logic that changes periodically but can be deduced remotely by the client.

 ```bash
 #!/bin/sh